svmiller/svmiller.github.io/_posts/2020-05-15-better-way-to-include-random-effects-stargazer.md

 ## The Data and the Models

 I discussed these data in a post from late March this year.
 [In that post](http://svmiller.com/blog/2020/03/what-explains-british-attitudes-toward-immigration-a-pedagogical-example/), which I was supposed to give to some students in the United Kingdom before the COVID-19 outbreak, I proposed a rudimentary statistical model of immigration sentiment in the United Kingdom to better teach students in the UK about quantitative methods.
-I make that data available in my `stevemisc` package as the `ESS9GB` data.
+I make that data available in my `{stevedata}` package as the `ESS9GB` data.

 Briefly, the `immigsent` is a 31-point scale of attitudes about immigration created as an additive index of three 10-point prompts about whether a respondent believes immigration is good for the UK's economy, whether cultural life is enriched by immigrants, and whether the UK is made a better place to live because of immigrants.
 Higher values mean more pro-immigration sentiment.
 We're going to propose an explanation of variation in the `immigsent` variable as a function of the respondent's age (`agea`), whether the respondent is a woman (`female`) or unemployed (`uempla`), the respondent's household income in deciles (`hinctnta`), and hte respondent's ideology on an 11-point left-right scale (`lrscale`).
 Data come from the 9th round of ESS data for the United Kingdom and were already subset to just those respondents who were born in the United Kingdom.

 We'll propose three models.
 The first is a simple linear model, much like I did in the post in March.
 The second is a mixed effects model with a random effect for one of 12 UK regions in the data.
 These regions are East Midlands, East of England, London, North East, North West, Northern Ireland, Scotland, South East, South West, Wales, West Midlands, and Yorkshire and the Humber.
 The third model will include a random slope for ideology on the random effect of region.
-This model will also be estimated with the `blme` package.
-Of note: `stargazer` doesn't support the `blme` package.
+This model will also be estimated with the `{blme}` package.
+Of note: `{stargazer}` doesn't support the `{blme}` package.

 Before estimating the models, let's scale everything that's not binary by two standard deviations.
 Centering, at the least, is just good modeling practice.
 Mixed effects models, in particular, get very whiny in the absence of naturally occurring zeroes.[^didntdothisbefore]